UAW Allison Transmission workers threaten strike if demands aren't met

 “A gentleman could be doing a fabricating machining job making $30 an hour, while a tier worker could come in making only $15 or $16 an hour,” said Freeman.

 Some Allison workers are making so little money that they applied for government assistance.
 A public relations firm is stepping in to help push the union’s cause.
-It released a video featuring Allison workers who are struggling to make ends meet.
+UAW Local 933 released a video featuring Allison workers who are struggling to make ends meet.

 Freeman said the UAW has momentum on their side after scoring big wins for Ford, GM, and Stellantis workers last fall.